RUSSIAN AND EAST EUROPEAN CULTURES AT HUNTER COLLEGE

 Picture

-We are proud to share with you some of the best student projects derived from the variety of courses in Russian and Slavic Studies at Hunter College!
+We are proud to share with you some of the best student projects that have crystallized from our courses in Russian and Slavic Studies at Hunter!
 At the end of each term, 2-3 projects per course are nominated by the professors to our faculty jury.
-The authors of the selected projects then work in cooperation with their instructors and peers as they prepare them for publication.
-All projects are evaluated on the basis of originality, academic and/or artistic merit.
+The authors then work with their instructors and peers to prepare their projects for publication.
+All projects are evaluated on the basis of originality and academic/artistic merit.
 They may include, but are not limited to, essays, research papers, creative writing, visual arts and performance, literary translations, etc. We are looking forward to seeing you among our authors!

 Picture